 I'm a big Douglas Florian fan, and I think kids will love this poetry book.
 Great word play and fun pictures.
 I also like how Florian includes girls as great athletes!

-Listen to My Trumpet!
-(An Elephant and Piggie Book) Let's Go for a Drive!
-(An Elephant and Piggie Book) Listen to My Trumpet and Let's Go for a Drive by Mo Willems
+Listen to My Trumpet and Let's Go for a Drive by Mo Willems

 2012-books, animals, early-reader, friendship

 What would we do without Mo Willems in children's literature?
 This two treasures are precious early readers that will make young kids laugh out loud.
 Elephant and Piggie are adorable friends who are devoted to each other and love new adventures and activities.
-Willems wrote one of my all-time favorite picture books, City Dog, Country Frog
+Willems wrote one of my all-time favorite picture books, City Dog, Country Frog.

 I think I'll forever love the first best, but kids are crazy about all the Pete the Cat books!